 Frequently Asked Questions about Traumatic Brain Injuries

-The most common method that is used to assess the nature of an infant’s brain injury is through an MRI or a CT scan.
-These provide accurate medical images of the brain that give an indication of if there is a brain hemorrhage or a skull fracture.
-Because of the fact that a baby’s young, developing brain is hard to analyze, a CT scan is only recommended if a test shows that the infant scores less than 15 on the Glasgow Coma Scale.
+The most common method used to assess the nature of an infant’s brain injury is an MRI or a CT scan.
+These scans provide accurate medical images of the brain that can give an indication of a brain hemorrhage or a skull fracture.
+Since a baby’s young, developing brain is hard to analyze, a CT scan is only recommended if a test shows that the infant scores less than 15 on the Glasgow Coma Scale.
 This is a tool for measuring a person’s relative level of consciousness.
 Infants are assessed on a scale of 3 to 15.

-What is the treatment for infant brain damage?
+What are the treatment options for infant brain damage?

-Treatment options for a brain injury to an infant vary depending on the nature of the injury and its severity.
-A new method has emerged, known as therapeutic cooling, that can stop many conditions, including cerebral palsy, intellectual disabilities, and epilepsy, from occurring by reducing the body heat of infants.
-Other treatment options include physical and occupational therapy, medications developed to help with attention, concentration, and stabilizing mood, as well as adaptive devices designed to let children become more independent in their functional skills.
-If the brain injury is severe, this may necessitate surgery as a treatment option.
-Surgery can be beneficial in many cases, and it helps reduce swelling and maintain blood and oxygen flow to the brain.
+Treatment options for a brain injury to an infant vary depending on the nature and severity of the injury.
+A new method known as therapeutic cooling has emerged that can stop many conditions, including cerebral palsy, intellectual disabilities, and epilepsy, from occurring by reducing the body heat of infants.
+Other treatment options include medications that help with attention, concentration, and stabilizing mood, as well as adaptive devices designed to let children become more independent in their functional skills.
+If the brain injury is severe, however, surgery may be necessary.
+Surgery can be beneficial in many cases as it helps to reduce swelling and maintain blood and oxygen flow to the brain.
 However, it is still possible that even with surgery, the child may endure developmental difficulties or other disabilities.
-If the issue that arises with a brain injury is related to intellectual or learning difficulties, there isn’t a cure.
-However, effective help can be offered to the child as they grow in the form of occupational therapy.
-There are even some cases where physical therapy can help as well.
+If the issues that arise from a brain injury are related to intellectual or learning difficulties, there unfortunately is no cure.
+However, effective help can be offered to the children as they grow in the form of occupational therapy.
+There are even some cases in which physical therapy can help as well.

-Is it necessary to consult a doctor on my own to help with the case?
+Is it necessary to consult a doctor on my own to help with my case?

 Contact Us Today

-If you have reason to believe that your infant’s brain injury was a result of a doctor or hospital’s negligence, you may be entitled to compensation.
-Our team at Mazin & Associates, PC will relentlessly fight on your behalf to get the compensation you deserve.
-Contact our office today at (416) 625-2122 for a free consultation and decide how best to proceed.
+If your child suffered a traumatic brain injury during delivery, you may be overwhelmed and confused about how to proceed with taking legal action, and we are here to help.
+If you have reason to believe that your infant’s brain injury was a result of a doctor or hospital’s negligence, you have the right to seek the compensation.
+Our team at Mazin & Associates, PC will relentlessly fight on your behalf to get you the compensation you deserve.
+Contact our office today at (416) 625-2122 for a free consultation to decide how best to proceed with your case.